authorai/authorai/generated/Mars-Earth-Travel-20221222122200.md

- This blog post was 100% AI generated using AuthorAI API.
+ This blog post was 100% AI generated using <a href="https://www.authorai.org/">AuthorAI</a> API.
  Powered by OpenAI GPT3 and DALL.E.
 For demo purposes only.

 #